MasterVentures/takehome-sc-test/README.md

 - Make your changes per this tests requirements and push your changes to your new repo.
 - Once you are done with the test.
 Please make sure:
   - All changes have been pushed to your repo.
-  - Please reply via email with a link to the forked github repository and instructions on how to install / run the application.
+  - Please reply via email with a link to the new github repository and instructions on how to install / run the application.
 - Update this README.md with the instructions to test your solution, create a section titled: TEST-INSTRUCTIONS

 ## Goal of the contract